Sergu1255/2023-2024-better-/simulations.md

 # 2/29/2024

-for the past days I have been trying to create a pathfinder alrthinmoth however I have taken diffrent taturial videos https://www.youtube.com/watch?v=aKYlikFAV4k&t=1572s However it has been very hard to do anything as these tutariols didn't work here is the [here](
+for the past few days I have been trying to create a Pathfinder alrthinmoth however I have taken different tutorial videos https://www.youtube.com/watch?v=aKYlikFAV4k&t=1572s However, it has been very hard to do anything as these tutorials didn't work here is the [here](pathfinder.js)